osmfoundation/welcome-mat/README.md

-This is the code for the [OpenStreetMap Welcome Mat](https://welcome.openstreetmap.org/) at https://welcome.openstreetmap.org/
+This is the code for the [Click here to visit website.](https://welcome.openstreetmap.org/) at https://welcome.openstreetmap.org/

 More information on how this came about [here](https://docs.google.com/document/d/18X-GshbZhV88IpeMe_VQkeRqVdbRrbhTXIqc7a3o110/edit#heading=h.8ol3ksmje8od)